Eliminate Drag (3 of 3): Tackle the Meeting Madness

 Habit #2: Ditch the Agenda

 Yes, I can hear jaws dropping.
-But most meetings are an hour or less, and the fact that we even need an agenda is evidence we are trying to accomplish too much and don’t understand how to focus the attention and energy of a larger group.
+But most meetings are an hour or less, and the fact that we even need an agenda is evidence we are trying to accomplish too much and don't understand how to focus the attention and energy of a larger group.
 The best way to maintain focus, promote deep thinking, and achieve meeting goals is to have absolute clarity on the One Thing you want to accomplish.
-You’ll learn how to define and require this One Thing in each meeting invitation title to improve each meeting’s outcome and participant’s experience.
+Requiring a clearly defined One Thing in each meeting invitation title will improve each meeting's outcome and participant's experience.

 Note: This habit is based on this earlier blog post.